aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 #### What Happened?

 You have configured your compound beacon for the GSI3 sort key to:
-- if not other constructors are used, write the beacon for modify date if it exists on the item
+- if no other constructors are used, write the beacon for modify date if it exists on the item
 - otherwise, write the start time, floor, and room if those attributes exist on the item

 ### Step 7: